 Maine coon origins: Many believe that this breed comes as a result of mixing short-haired cats and long-haired cats that were brought to America by way of the Vikings.

 This is one big feline!

-There are several Maine Coon cats which hold Guinness Book World Records, with titles such as “longest tail” and “longest body”, etc. Take a look a Barivel, who currently holds the title as “The Longest Cat in the World”…
+There are several Maine Coon cats that hold Guinness Book World Records, with titles such as “longest tail” and “longest body”, etc. Take a look a Barivel, who currently holds the title of “The Longest Cat in the World”…

 Not only do these cats weigh considerably more than your average 8lb feline, but they’re much larger in both height and bone structure.
 The average cat stands at a height of 9-10″, while the average height of a Maine Coon cat is 10-16″.
 In regards to weight, a Maine Coon cat can average anywhere between 12-25lbs and still be considered a healthy weight.
 Want to learn even more about the size of Maine Coon cats?
 Check out my friend’s site, Maine Coon Hawaii!

 There are two other cat breeds that retain striking similarities to these gentle giants of the cat world: the Norwegian Forest Cat and the Siberian.

 Curious how these beautiful kitties came to be so large?

 Well, it’s believed that there is a legend regarding Marie Antoinette that may have had something to do with it.
 See below for more details…